Fast Snack, Protein Packed

 Go for Yogurt

 Yogurt is a flexible nutrient powerhouse that knocks out hunger throughout the day.
 It is extremely versatile and a smart choice for quick and easy meals and snacks.
-Yogurt is an excellent source of calcium and potassium, provides numerous vitamins and minerals and is relatively low in calories.
+Check out the yogurt nutrition facts and you’ll find that yogurt is an excellent source of calcium and potassium.
+Yogurt provides numerous vitamins and minerals and is relatively low in calories.
 What’s more, research shows that kids who eat yogurt have improved nutrition and weight status.

 Good for any time of day, try some of our tasty (and inventive) yogurt dishes: